basxsoftwareassociation/htmlgenerator/README.md

 Binding works in the following way: An element which will provide a value to child elements at rendertime needs to inherit from ```htmlgenerator.ValueProvider```.
 The class method ```ValueProvider.Binding``` will return a class which is marked as bound to the according ValueProvider class.

-Here is a very long example, see below for a more compact version:
+Here is a more extensive example, see below for a more compact version:

 ```python
 from htmlgenerator import DIV, ValueProvider, render